Pineapler/VirtualOrc/notes.md

 ### Features

 - [ ] Parent orc hands to VR controllers, use these in massage games instead of laser
+- [ ] Move around the scene using VR controllers
+  - Orbit
+  - Free move?

 ### Bugs

 - [ ] Fix LogSystemManager properly.
 Currently disabled the UI so that it's not cluttering the screen.
 - [ ] Replace the missing fluid sim water with a vr-friendly alternative
 - [ ] Make sure plugin behaves properly across scene reloads
+  - SteamVR actions don't like the reload for some reason
 - [ ] Patch out WaterFiller (null ref from zibra liquids)
+- [ ] Pause menu layout is slightly messed up in world space.
+  - volume sliders don't work - implement in VRInputModule

 ### UI